General things to know about EVE Online before beginning:

 A few broad tips:

-- if you ever acquire PLEX, Skill Injectors, Skill Extractors, or Skin licenses, read the top of this page about what you should never do with them
+- NEVER undock with PLEX, Skill Injectors, Skill Extractors, or Skin licenses unless you want to give them away by dying. read the top of this page for what to with them instead

-- trust as few guides/tools/mentors as you can & test/validate if something's critical and uncertain.
-3rd-party info/tooling (including my own) isn't necessarily correct or up-to-date
+- trust as few guides/tools/mentors as you can and test/validate if you're uncertain.
+3rd-party info/tooling, including my own, isn't necessarily correct or up-to-date

-- seek out guides/tools/mentors and learn as much as possible from them. this contradicts the above, but the point is: other peoples' ideas/tools are constraints as much as catalysts
+- seek out guides/tools/mentors and learn as much as possible from them. this contradicts the above, but the point is: other peoples' ideas/tools can be constraints as much as catalysts

-- to reiterate: search engines are your friend!
-YouTube has plenty of guides if you prefer videos (but check dates and take everything with a grain of salt)
+- search engines are your friend!
+YouTube has plenty of guides if you prefer video, but check dates and take everything with a grain of salt

-- don't fly what you can't replace (this isn't a hard & fast rule, but it's generally better to keep a buffer of ISK/assets instead of pouring everything into one hull & fit which you'll eventually lose)
+- don't fly what you can't easily replace. this isn't an iconclad rule, but it's generally best to keep a buffer of ISK/assets instead of pouring everything into one ship which you'll eventually lose

-- think of ships as ammunition instead of as prizes to be cherished, and learn from losses instead of rueing them
+- think of ships as ammunition, and learn from losses instead of rueing them

 - if you're making a big purchase, hover over the total cost and note that it's spelled out, e.g. 1.28 million or 4.56 billion (good mental check for if you're being scammed)

-- block toxic players (right-click their name in chat & select "Block"). most EVE players are chill, but some act terribly. report egregious behavior to CCP
+- block toxic players (right-click their name in chat then select "Block"). most EVE players are chill, but some act terribly. report egregious behavior to CCP

 - do not report people just for blowing you up or using rough language!
 "PvP everywhere" is fundamental to EVE Online, and learning to ignore shit-talking is a valuable life skill